changchuming/scheduleitfor.me/README.md

 Click 'Details' to get the names of participants for each available date.
 ## Developing
 You can contact [Chu-Ming](mailto:changchuming@gmail.com) with any queries on development.
+Scheduleitfor.me is made by [Chu-Ming](changchuming.github.io) with the help of [Kiang Teng](http://kiangtengl.github.io/).
+Special thanks to [Shifeng](https://www.facebook.com/sfillustrations) for designing the logo.

 ## Tools